Skip to content

 reasonstring?Human-readable explanation

 Rules in pack manifests are static — they apply unconditionally when their trigger fires.
-Runtime rules (set programmatically) can include a when predicate for conditional evaluation (see Conditional Rules with when() below).
+Packs can also register runtime-authored rules through a manifest policy_factory, and those rules can include a when predicate for conditional evaluation (see Conditional Rules with when() below).

 The evaluation algorithm processes layers in order: